lukechn99/github-quickstart/intro_computer_networks/final_study_guide.md

 ### Chapter 4: The Network Layer - Data Plane
+When we talk about the network layer data plane, we're talking about packets/datagrams, IP (IPv4 and IPv6) and fragmentation.

-Forwarding vs. Routing
+***Forwarding vs. Routing***

-***Packet Fragmentation***
+***Packet Fragmentation*** happens when a datagram goes through a part of the network where the maximum transfer size (MTU) is smaller than the size of the datagram.
+Datagrams are fragmented to size and given an offset number which tells how to reassemble at the destination host.

-***IPv4 and IPv6*** changes IP addresses from 32 bits to 128 bits.
+***IPv4 and IPv6*** changes IP addresses from 32 bits to 128 bits by removing several header fields.
 It also changes several other things...
 No checksum: IPv6 removes the checksum from the header to speed up packet forwarding.
-The router does not need to recalculate the checksum when editing the hop count or checking the integrity of the header.

 No fragmentation: In IPv6, end hosts must perform path MTU discovery to decide the length of the packet.
 No fragmentation reduces the overhead of fragmenting packets of the routers.

-Fixed-length header: Several fields are dropped or made optional to allow for faster processing of the IP datagram by a router.

-Expanded addressing capabilities: IPv6 increases the size of the IP address from 32 to 128 bits.
-This ensures that the world won’t run out of IP addresses.
-Now, every grain of sand on the planet can be IP-addressable.
+Expanded addressing capabilities: 128 bit addresses means we will not run out.
 In addition to unicast and multicast addresses, IPv6 has introduced a new type of address, called an anycast address, that allows a datagram to be delivered to any one of a group of hosts.

-Flow labeling: This allows “labeling of packets belonging to particular flows for which the sender requests special handling, such as a non-default quality of service or real-time service.”
-For example, audio and video transmission might likely be treated as a flow.
-On the other hand, the more traditional applications, such as file transfer and e-mail, might not be treated as flows.
-It is possible that the traffic carried by a high-priority user (for example, someone paying for better service for their traffic) might also be treated as a flow.
-What is clear, however, is that the designers of IPv6 foresaw the eventual need to be able to differentiate among the flows, even if the exact meaning of a flow had yet to be determined.
+Flow labeling: IPv6 allows differentiation of importance among data.
+Audio and video might be categorized as flows as opposed to email or file transfer.
+Or data from a more important device will be categorized as a flow and prioritized over other data.

 ***NAT***

+---

+MTU: network links have a maximum transfer size/unit and if the datagram passing through is bigger, then it will be split into smaller datagrams that fit the network links

+---

 ### Chapter 5: The Network Layer - Control Plane
 Link State Routing Algorithm